 Video games give people an outlet to let off steam or to embark on an adventure.
-They allow us to explore countless worlds, battle alongside teammates, and even tackle our emotions.
+They allow us to explore countless worlds, battle alongside teammates and challenge our deepest emotions.

 And so, it brings me great joy that I can share with you this list of video games that can be played in the Irish language.

 1. Among Us

 I spearheaded and still manage the Among Us Irish localisation team and along with Brian C Mac Giolla Mhuire, Cormac Cinnsealach, Mike Drinkwater, Davis Sandefur, Seaghán Ó Modhráin and C Ó Cofaigh, we brought the translation to a global audience.